nazdridoy/unsplash-workers-api/README.md

     - `fit`: (optional) Fit parameter for the image.
     - `dpr`: (optional) Device pixel ratio.

+- **GET /cache-status**: View the current status of the caching system.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.